Academic Support

 To access the login page, click on the link below

-The curriculum at Ewell Castle Senior School, whilst broadly based on the National Curriculum for England and Wales, embeds opportunities for more able pupils at every Key Stage.
-At Key Stage 4, for example, more able mathematicians are offered the opportunity of studying Further Mathematics as an additional subject; an opportunity also available to gifted Key Stage 5 mathematicians, for whom A Level Further Mathematics is also available.
-Similarly, at Key Stage 4, separate GCSE Science is offered to the more able in Years 10 and 11.
-In order to further provide for the needs of more able, gifted and talented pupils, subject teachers will also develop differentiated activities to extend and enrich their learning.
-Ultimately this promotes high achievement and ensures that even the most able pupils continually strive to make good progress.
+The curriculum at Ewell Castle Senior School, whilst broadly based on the National Curriculum for England and Wales, embeds opportunities for challenge at every Key Stage.
+At Key Stage 4, for example, high performing mathematicians are offered the opportunity of studying Further Mathematics as an additional subject; an opportunity also available to gifted Key Stage 5 mathematicians, for whom A-level Further Mathematics is also available.
+Similarly, at Key Stage 4, separate GCSE Science is offered to high performers in Years 10 and 11.
+In order to further provide for the needs of the high performers subject teachers will also develop differentiated activities to extend and enrich their learning.
+Ultimately this promotes high achievement and ensures that even the high performing pupils continually strive to make good progress.

 Ewell Castle School provides a modified curriculum which, by its very nature, pays close attention to the needs of the individual, facilitated by small class sizes.
 We are inclusive in our approach and those pupils, who the school believes would benefit from the education that Ewell Castle is able to provide, will not be denied access because of a special educational need or disability (SEND) (See Admissions Policy).